monsieurbiz/docker/code-server/README.md

 We have added docker, docker-compose and make into the container!

+You can also kill the container itself by running `killme`.

 # Maintainer

 The whole team of [Monsieur Biz](https://github.com/monsieurbiz) maintains these images.